fuzziqersoftware/resource_dasm/README.md

 # realmz_dasm

 This project contains tools I wrote for reverse-engineering classic Mac OS games.

-There are currently four tools:
+The most general of these is resource_dasm, which disassembles the resource fork of any classic Mac OS file, including applications.

+There are several more specific files for specific games:
 - realmz_dasm, a disassembler for Realmz scenarios
-- resource_dump, a disassembler for resource forks
 - render_infotron_levels, a map generator for Infotron levels
 - dc_dasm, a disassembler for Dark Castle data files
+- sc2k_decode_sprite, a disassembler for SimCity 2000 sprite resources

 ## Building